pivtorak-studio/pivtorak-studio.github.io/content/en/docs/anna-pivtorak-kostyuk-identity-and-evolution/who-am-i/phase-02-structural-identity.md

 ---
-title: "Who am I? — Phase II — Structural Identity (2026)"
+title: "Phase II — Structural Identity (2026)"
 description: The second phase of identity – transition from narrative to system thinking and structural construction.
 weight: 3
 ---